An extremal problem on crossing vectors: Extremal examples

 The first four of the vectors above have rank $4$, while the last four have rank~$6$.
-More generally, any family obtained by the cyclic construction (Subsection \ref{subsec:cyclic}) can be extended to $w=4$ in an analogous manner.
+Moreover, this antichain is compressed on each of the four coordinates.
+More generally, any family obtained by the cyclic construction (\ref{subsec:cyclic}) can be extended to $w=4$ in an analogous manner.